-- Demonstrate essential professional characteristics, and in particular will: - Model good practice and professionalism in relation to all students and colleagues. - Promote the school internally and externally to colleagues, parents, students and outside agencies. - To improve student outcomes by consistently delivering and modelling good or above lessons
+- Demonstrate essential professional characteristics, and in particular will: - Model good practice and professionalism in relation to all students, colleagues and stakeholders. - Promote the school internally and externally to colleagues, parents, students and outside agencies. - To improve student outcomes by consistently delivering and modelling good or above lessons